Adoretus bicaudatus

 Adoretus bicaudatus, is a species of shining leaf chafer found in India and Sri Lanka.

 Description

-Average length is about 12.66 mm.
-Body flat elongate, and parallel sided.
-Dorsum brown testaceous and completely covered with decumbent white setae.
-These setae form patches in three longitudinal rows on elytra.
-Head elongate and transverse.
-Puncturations coriaceous, and coarse posteriorly.
-Clypeus short and broad.
-Antennae clubbed and consists with nine segments.
-Pronotum short and transverse.
-Scutellum obtusely triangular and coarsely punctured.
-Elytra coriaceous with raised humps.
-Pygidium also coriaceous whereas mesosternum is laterally rugose.
+Adults are about 12.66 mm long.
+The body is flat, elongated, and parallel sided.
+The dorsum is brown or testaceous and completely covered with decumbent white setae.
+The setae form patches in three longitudinal rows on elytra.
+The head is elongated and transverse.
+The surface has rough punctures that become coarser toward the rear.
+The clypeus is short and broad while the antennae is clubbed and consists of nine segments.
+The pronotum is short and transverse.
+The scutellum is obtusely triangular and coarsely punctured.
+The elytra have a rough, leathery surface with raised humps.
+The pygidium is also rough whereas mesosternum is laterally rugose.

 Adults have been recorded from Lagerstroemia species.